Cosmocampus balli

 Cosmocampus balli (Ball's pipefish) is a species of fish of the family Syngnathidae.
 It is endemic to Hawaii, with observations off Oahu and Kauai.
-It lives is shallow, protected coral reef or rocky habitats, where it can grow to lengths of 7 cm.
+It lives in shallow, protected coral reef or rocky habitats, where it can grow to lengths of 7 cm.
 Although little is known about its feeding habits, it is expected to consume small crustaceans, similar to other pipefishes.
 This species is ovoviviparous, with males carrying eggs and giving birth to live young.
 Males can brood at 4.5 cm.

 Etymology

 The specific name honours the American zoologist Stanley Crittenden Ball (1885-1956) in acknowledgement of his "interest in the fishes of Oceania".